zonca/xsede-terminology-aspell/README.md

 # XSEDE inclusive terminology spell checking with aspell

 English spellchecking with `aspell` which suggests replacement for non-inclusive terms.
+It currently just includes 1 word from the XSEDE terminology list.

 See <https://www.xsede.org/terminology>